 This is a great themed activity for starting to learn about properties of materials and good experimental design.
 The idea is to make and test pirate swords built using different materials.

 First we made 3 different pirate swords.
-You could use any materials you want, but we used thin cardboard, a cardboard tube and a balloon
+You can use any materials you have handy, but we used thin cardboard, a cardboard tube and a balloon

 Hold the swords, which do you think will be the strongest?
 Can you make a hypothesis?

 Decide how to test your swords ( be careful ) what do you need to keep constant in your testing?

 We decided to bang the swords on an empty cardboard box and look for any damage or dents to the sword and box.

 Variables to keep constant

 Person holding the sword

 Force used to hit the empty box